yvera44/AccountingLedgerApplication/README.md

     * Previous Year
     * Search by Vendor

-### The following code is one I'm proud of since I worked through most of it by myself:
+The code I'm probably most proud of is the method that runs the Reports menu.
+I was able to get this menu running without encountering any issues pretty quickly.

 ``` java
 public static void runReports() {